DrorHarari/keypirinha-ppl/README.md

 ## Future ##

-There are many ideas to make Ppl better but it is very useful in its current form.
+There are many ideas to make Ppl better but it is already very useful in its current form.
 Future enhancements may include:
 * Support Outlook csv contacts export format
 * Support more contact entry fields
 * ...